wontaekoh/Pokemon-Shop/README.md

 # Pokemon-Shop
-This is an academic web project developed with two other classmates.
+This is an academic web project developed in team at Algonquin College.

 To see RESTful Java Web version of this project, please visit [Pokemon Shop Spring project](https://github.com/wontaekoh/Pokemon-Shop-Spring).